 However, if additional light is not shed on the allegation or if the explanation proves unsatisfactory, the administrator will specify corrective action to be taken, and the discussion will constitute an oral warning.

-3. Written Warning: If the alleged problem continues or additional complaints are received, the immediate supervisor or dean must notify the Vice President for Academic Affairs (VPAA), who shall conduct a preliminary investigation concerning the merits of the complaint.
+3. Written Warning: If the alleged problem continues or additional complaints are received, the immediate supervisor or dean must notify the Provost, who shall conduct a preliminary investigation concerning the merits of the complaint.
 A written warning to the faculty member may follow where circumstances indicate that the problem is not resolved.
 The written warning will become a part of the faculty member’s personnel file but will be expunged after three years if no other written warnings have occurred.

-Should further written warnings follow, the VPAA may confer with the faculty member’s immediate supervisor and dean to discuss alternatives.
-The VPAA will determine the next course of action, which might result in recommending to the President the faculty member’s suspension and/or the termination of the faculty member’s employment.
+Should further written warnings follow, the Provost may confer with the faculty member’s immediate supervisor and dean to discuss alternatives.
+The Provost will determine the next course of action, which might result in recommending to the President the faculty member’s suspension and/or the termination of the faculty member’s employment.
 Procedures are outlined below.

-In those circumstances where it is evident the faculty member is in need of special professional assistance, the VPAA should follow this process:
+In those circumstances where it is evident the faculty member is in need of special professional assistance, the Provost should follow this process:

 1. Give written warning of unacceptable behavior.

-2. The VPAA may suggest any of the following remedial actions:
+2. The Provost may suggest any of the following remedial actions:

 - counseling and/or another type of treatment program, such as Alcoholics Anonymous or Narcotics Anonymous;